Templarian/MaterialDesign-Site/src/content/brand-icons.md

 ### I use MDI's helper libraries, such as `@mdi/react`.
 Is this compatible with SimpleIcons?

-It will be soon! `@mdi/react` simple takes raw SVG path data to render an icon.
+The answer is very soon.
+Our react component takes raw SVG path data to render an icon.
 [Once SimpleIcons begins returning the combined path data in their module][5], you can simply use `@mdi/react` like this:

 ```jsx
 import React from 'react';